Cairns Western Arterial Road, Redlynch Connector Road to Captain Cook Highway, duplication

 Detailed design for the project commenced in April 2022.

-The project will be carried out in 3 stages:
+The project will be carried out in 3 sections:

-• Lake Placid Road to Captain Cook Highway (Stage 1)
+• Lake Placid Road to Captain Cook Highway (Section 1)

-• Redlynch Connector Road to Harley Street, including duplication of the rail overpass at Redlych (Stage 2)
+• Redlynch Connector Road to Harley Street, including duplication of the rail overpass at Redlynch (Section 2)

-• Harley Street to Lake Placid Road, including a new Barron River bridge (Stage 3).
+• Harley Street to Lake Placid Road, including a new Barron River bridge (Section 3).

 Staging of these works will help minimise impacts to road users during construction.